Kenmore Dry Rot Repair

 - Wood that has strange growths that look like cotton, cobweb or mushrooms.

 - Wood that has become dilapidated or decayed, that is cracked or crumbling.

 - Flooring that has sunken spots that “give” when walked upon.

-Places Where Dry Rot is Likely to Occur
+Places Where Dry Rot Is Likely To Occur

 Dry rot is caused by a wood fungus that feeds on moist or damp wood.
 Therefore, dry rot is most likely to occur in places that are humid, moist or exposed to wet conditions.
-Dry rot doesn’t only happen inside your home, it can happen in exterior regions as well.
+Wood rot doesn’t only happen inside your Kenmore home, it can happen in exterior regions as well.
 Keep in mind that dry rot only occurs in wood, not in other home construction materials such as metal, plastic or brick.